zukunft/zukunft.com/docs/llm/pending.md

 ### word and triple

-add to 'others' tab a fa-check icon that calls the confirm page to use the change also for the user

 check why in the word default view the views tab is sometimes missing and only the changes tab is shown e.g. here src/test/resources/web/html/workflow_write/change_word_wf2/wf2_show_edit_back.html

 if no picture of the user is uploaded create a random picture and show it in the top write corner if the user is logged in